finos/common-domain-model/documentation/source/documentation-style-guide.rst

 Heading styles and flow in the user documentation
 """""""""""""""""""""""""""""""""""""""""""""""""

 1. Heading styles.
 The user documentation is edited in the *RST (reStructured Text)* mark-up language, which is then rendered into Html in the CDM documentation website using *Sphinx*.
-For heading to be rendered with the correct structure, they should be annotated according to the following table:
+For headings to be rendered with the correct structure, they should be annotated according to the following table:

    #.
 If using a header to identify a section to describe a component, then use headers to describe other components that are at the same level.
    #.
 Sub-headings should have a name distinct from the higher level heading. e.g. if Legal Agreement is the Heading Level 2, then there should not be a heading at level 3 or 4 with the exact same title.